 What if I can’t participate in a course to which I have been registered?

 Tell the teacher of the course either face to face or by email that you can’t participate in the course after all.
-You don’t have to remove the course registration in Weboodi, because the courses which you have not completed will not show on your Transcript of Records.
+You don’t have to remove the course registration in Sisu, because the courses which you have not completed will not show on your Transcript of Records.
 Check how many ECTS credits you need according to your home university and make sure that you still get enough ECTS credits even if you drop the course.

 What should I do, if I fail an exam?

-Please check Moodle or Weboodi to see when you can retake the examination.
+Please check Moodle or Sisu to see when you can retake the examination.
 You can normally retake an exam twice.
 Participating in an exam is possible only if your study right is valid on the day of re-examination.
 Please note that the study rights end at Christmas/the end of May.
-Usually the student must register for the exam on Weboodi and give the information required for example on the language of the exam.
+Usually the student must register for the exam on Sisu and give the information required for example on the language of the exam.